A guide to fix Logjam vulnerability in Apache HTTP & Nginx webserver

 Apache HTTP Server

-Disable export cipher by adding following in SSL configuration file.
+Disable export cipher by adding the following in the SSL configuration file.

 Restart Apache, and that’s all.